 3.4 PRIVATE OPEN SPACE, DETENTION AREAS AND DRAINAGE CHANNELS

 Blending Landscapes.
-Ensure that private open spaces, detention areas, and drainage channels not designated as natural areas are designed and landscaped in such a manner to blend properly with the property and adjacent uses.
+Ensure that private open spaces, detention areas, and drainage channels not designated as natural areas are designed and landscaped in such a manner to complement on-site and adjacent landscapes.